-Source and Use of Resources
+5. Source and Use of Resources

 - a.
 WTAMU will use its own resources to respond to emergency situations until emergency response personnel arrive.
-If additional resources are required, the following options exist: - 1) Request assistance from DDC. - 2) Summon those resources available pursuant to inter-local (Mutual-aid) agreements.
-See Attachment 1 to this plan, which summarizes the inter-local agreements. - 3) Request assistance from volunteer groups active in disasters. - 4) Request assistance from industry or individuals who have resources needed to assist with the emergency.
+If additional resources are required, the following options exist: - 1) Request assistance from DDC. - 2) Request assistance from the Texas A&M University System. - 3) Summon those resources available pursuant to inter-local (Mutual-aid) agreements.
+See Attachment 1 to this plan, which summarizes the inter-local agreements. - 4) Request assistance from volunteer groups active in disasters. - 5) Request assistance from industry or individuals who have resources needed to assist with the emergency.